 Breeding Status data: The goal of the Breeding Status List is to provide a complete assessment of the summer residency status of all species present at each station each season.
 In order to accomplish this, it is necessary to record observations of the nesting behavior, singing, and overall presence of each species during each visit to the station.
 These data should be summarized on the Breeding Status List.
-Refer to pages 69-76 for detailed instructions.
+Refer to pages 72-79 for detailed instructions.

 Habitat Structure Assessment (HSA) data: The habitat structure assessment data serve three main functions: they provide a classification for each station, permit detection of gross changes in habitat structure at the station that may explain changes in population demographics, and provide station-specific habitat data to complement remotely-sensed landscape data at a fine resolution.
 HSA's should be conducted every five years, unless the habitat at your station has undergone a major change (e.g., fire, hurricane, logging, construction, brush-clearing, etc.).
-Please refer to the separate Habitat Structure Assessment Protocol (Nott et al. 2003b) for detailed instructions.
+Refer to pages 80-88 for detailed instructions.

 Instructions and data forms: Operators of registered stations will receive a beginning-of-season letter from The Institute for Bird Populations in early April each year.
-This will also direct new operators to download a copy of the MAPS Manual; the Habitat Structure Assessment Protocol; MAPSPROG, our computer data entry and verification program.
+This will also direct new operators to download a copy of the MAPS Manual and MAPSPROG, our computer data entry and verification program.
 Operators who have submitted data in the past will receive a printout of the overall breeding status of all species ever captured or encountered at their stations and a summary of the information we have for their stations.
 All operators will be asked to download blank copies of the following data forms: Banding, Unbanded, and Recaptures banding-data sheets, the Standard Net Opening and Closing Times form (first year of operation only), the Summary of Mist-Netting Effort, the Summary of Mist-Netting Results, the Breeding Status List, and the forms associated with the Habitat Structure Assessment.
 They should also download a description of our collaboration with the Center for Tropical Research and the Bird Genoscape Project, which explains the optional feather-pulling protocol.